 It isn’t officially the holiday season until my house smells like ginger and molasses, or pumpkin pie.
 Mmm….pumpkin!
 My house smells like a little piece of heaven right now.
 I just made the perfect cookie for Thanksgiving, Christmas, and beyond.
 Introducing the Pumpkin Gingersnap!
 I married two of my favorite flavors to make one simply amazing cookie!

-The cookie dough is very simple to whip together.
+The cookie dough is straightforward to make.
 It took me 5 minutes tops.
-Then, it has to go in the fridge for ATLEAST an hour to chill.
+Then, it has to go in the fridge for AT LEAST an hour to chill.
 You can make this up to 3 days ahead of time and store it covered in the fridge.
 Or you could even freeze the dough for later in the holiday season.

-Once the dough is chilled, preheat the oven to 350 degrees F. The make the dough into walnut sized balls and roll them into some granulated sugar.
-Place them a couple inches apart on a parchment lined baking sheet.
+Once the dough is chilled, preheat the oven to 350 degrees F. The make the dough into walnut sized balls and roll them in some granulated sugar.
+Place them a couple of inches apart on a parchment-lined baking sheet.
 Bake for 10 minutes.

-At this point your house smells so amazing, you notice the neighbors gathering outside.
+At this point, your house smells so amazing, and you notice the neighbors gathering outside ready to take you down for some cookies.
 LOL Seriously!
 The best smell ever!
 Allow your cookies to cool before serving.
 Store in an airtight container.